dgarske/wolfKeyMgr/README.md

 $ ./autogen.sh
 ```

-4. Building on *nix from a release
+4. Building wolfKeyMgr on *nix from a release

 ```sh
 $ ./configure